 2. In particular, big and powerful corporations are accountable only to themselves, (not to national governments or to global citizens at large).
 Over recent decades they have pressed politicians and political parties around the world to gradually 'free' them.
-This was exemplified and amplified by the Reagan era (in the U.S.A.) and the Thatcher era (in the U.K.) which pushed neoliberalism
+This was exemplified and amplified by the Reagan era (in the U.S.A.) and the Thatcher era (in the U.K.) which pushed neoliberal capitalism

 into its current dominant role in determining the fates of countries and peoples all around the world.
 In the USA the repugnant Trump has pushed this into clear neoliberal fascism - its potential for national and global harm is enormous.

 4. This neoliberal

 'Corporatism' already determines the fate of most countries around the world and it seems certain to dictate the future of the planet in the coming decades.
 Corporatism has very widespread negative effects around the world.
 For example, most of the damage to economies and citizens around the world is being done by a few thousand big international corporations acting with psychopathic greed on a global scale.
 To these people 'Greed is Good' - the planet and its people do not matter (except them and their people, of course).

-5. In many countries the company laws under which these corporations exist actually require them to act solely to maximise shareholder profits.
+5. In many countries the company laws under which these corporations exist actually require them to act solely to maximise their shareholder's profits.
 So, paradoxically, it is illegal for them to conform to any other needs - regardless of the damage they are doing to societies and the planet.
-Our politicians and political systems are therefore complicit in the damage being done because they create and leave in place the laws and regulations which allow this to happen.
+Our politicians and political systems are therefore fully complicit in the damage being done because they create and leave in place the laws and regulations which allow this to happen.